enpepolicy/cv-exporter/memory-bank/progress.md

 - **Icon System Refactor**: Completed.
 Emojis are in use and tested.
 - **Dependency Management**: Font Awesome dependencies removed from `package.json`. `npm install` still pending.
-- **Data Handling**: CV data migrated to `src/cvsData.js`, a JavaScript module.
-Common sections (personal_info base, education, honors, references base, skills) have been de-duplicated using shared constants.
-The module exports a flat array compatible with `App.vue`.
+- **Data Handling**: CV data is now managed in a modular structure under `src/data/`, with `src/cvsData.js` acting as the main aggregator.
+This significantly improves maintainability and de-duplicates data by separating common info, skills, experiences, and language-specific CV assemblies.
+The main `cvsData.js` still exports a flat array compatible with `App.vue`.
 - **Deployment**: Awaiting `npm install` and then deployment of these changes.
 - **PDF Styling**: Verified with emojis.